 Myth #3: “Spring is the Best Time to Buy”

 Traditionally, spring has been thought of as the most active time in real estate.
 This has always been a myth because home buying occurs all year round.
-This year, that’s even more true thanks to all the activity from low-interest rates on mortgages.
-Even though interest rates are expected to remain low in 2021, there are no guarantees in real estate.
-Therefore, to ensure you can take advantage of low-interest rates, it’s best to buy sooner rather than later.
-Furthermore, prices are only continuing to increase.
+However, this spring season is expected to be a hot real estate market.
+Home prices and mortgage rates are on the rise, to ensure you can take advantage of low-interest rates, it’s best to buy sooner rather than later.
 If you have the opportunity to buy now you should, or you could find yourself getting priced out of certain markets.

 Myth #4: “You Can Save Money by Buying a FSBO”